Luisa Lambertini

-She is the current Rector of the Università della Svizzera italiana (USI), unanimously appointed by the University Council in October 2022 and officially taking office on 1 July 2023.
+She has been the current Rector of the Università della Svizzera italiana (USI) between 1 July 2023, when she officially took office after being unanimously appointed by the University Council in October 2022, and 31 December 2025 when she resigned.

 Career

 Lambertini studied economics at University of Bologna and earned her Laurea cum laude in 1987.
 At the University of Warwick she further researched studies in economics and gained a master's degree in 1989 for a thesis on the supervision of Marcus Miller.
 She then joined University of California, Berkeley as a doctoral student of Maurice Moses Obstfeld and graduated in with a PhD in economics in 1995 with a thesis titled: Theory and Evidence on the Accumulation of Large Public Debts.

 In 1995, she joined the Department of Economics at University of California, Los Angeles as an assistant professor before going to work as an associate professor at Boston College's Department of Economics in 2003.
 In 2005, she moved to the Department of Economics at Claremont McKenna College as an associate professor.

 Lambertini joined EPFL's College of Management of Technology first as an associate professor before being promoted as full professor in 2009.
 Since 2007, she has held the Chair of International Finance at the EPFL's College of Management of Technology.

 Since July 1, 2023, she has been the new Rector of USI, Università della Svizzera italiana.